Disorder, entropy and harmonic functions

-A natural extension of the supercritical bond percolation setting is to look at random environments on $\Z^d$, such as random conductance with uniformly elliptic conditions.
-See \cite{SS04} for the existence of the corrector in this case.
+A natural extension of the supercritical bond percolation setting is to look at random environments on $\Z^d$, such as the random conductance model.
+See \cite{BD10,BBHK08,BP07,SS04} for the existence of the corrector in different cases of this model.
 Similar results can probably be obtained in this setting.